creoapp/documentation/docs/drafts/Database.md

 For instance, controls like `TableView`, `CollectionView` and `PageProvider` all requires a `Dataset`.

 ### Gravity code
-Gravity can be used to interact with the database; you can use a query object created with the UI or write plain sql.
+Gravity can be used to interact with databases by code; you can call methods of a query object created by the UI or use the methods provided by the database object to write and execute plain sql.

 ### Using Gravity with an UI generated query
 Let's say you have a database named `SQLite1` and a query named `users`.

 From Gravity `SQLite1.users` is an object of type [RecordSet](../classes/RecordSet.html)

-to run the query and wait for the result you have to _bind_ the `DidFinish` event of the object:
+to run the query and wait for the result you have to _bind_ the `DidFinish` event of the object and then all `run`:

 ```
 var finish = {